LouisJackman/language-x/README.md

   argument from a binding of the same name, e.g.  `Account(.firstName)` is `Account(firstName = firstName)`.
-* Passing `_` for one or more arguments partially applies the invocation, returning a new function with the non-underscore arguments evaluated and partially applied to the result.
+* Passing `_` for one or more arguments partially applies the invocation, returning a new function value with the non-underscore arguments evaluated and partially applied to the result.
 This allows, for example, partially-applying a non-destructive object update, partially applying a function, or partially-applying the instantiation of a class.